majk-p/how-slow-is-your-tram/slides.md

 ---

-# FS2: Functional Streams for Scala
+# Let's have an exercise 🏃

 * Create an infinite stream of natural numbers `1, 2, 3, 4, 5, ...`
 * Keep only the odd ones `1, 3, 5, 7, ...`